Sustainability and Leadership – looking to the future

 Sustainability has become a huge focus for organizations across the world, especially for those that are looking to build a culture that supports sustainability initiatives.
 Organizations are looking to ensure that they are creating and managing an organizational environment that is bulletproofed for and contributing positively towards the changes in climate, leadership, people management, technology and many other areas that fall under the heading of sustainability.
 The question on everybody’s lips is “How do we create an organization that will be sustainable in the changing future?”

-At Spark Success we have a particular passion and skill set for this topic and you can read more about our own initiatives here (link to Spark’s impact page) as well as learning how you can get involved in your organization’s sustainability initiative on an individual level here (link to create your impact page).
+At Spark Success, we have a particular passion and skill set for this topic, and you can read more about our own initiatives here as well as learning how you can get involved in your organization’s sustainability initiative on an individual level here.

 What does it mean to be a Positive impact Leader that has sustainability top of mind?

 There are terms that we see used around sustainability that you may have heard and relate to such as ESG or the UN SDGs or the 5 Ps.
 Whatever the term, sustainability is about addressing the global challenges that impact every single one of us on the planet – human beings, other living beings, plants, the ocean, the landscape – and all the things we need to not just survive but to also have continued quality of life.

 Sustainability takes the majority of us – individuals, leaders, and organizations.- to take part in changing how we are doing things in our day to day lives and businesses to create a tipping point.
 We see more and more organizations committing to what are often referred to as ESG or sustainability goals.

 As a positive impact leader, others will be looking to us to model the way, drive initiatives and educate others as part of our everyday leadership practices.